 What's the best dog shampoo?

-According to LabradorTrainingHQ, there are different shampoos for different needs as detailed in their article about the Top 10 Rated Best Dog Shampoos and Conditioners.
+Also according to LabradorTrainingHQ, there are different shampoos for different needs as detailed in their article about the Top 10 Rated Best Dog Shampoos and Conditioners.
 Here are their top five picks:

 - Earthbath All Natural Pet Shampoo